kerrishotts/retroputer-twitter-webhook/README.md

 5. From the **Keys and Access Tokens** tab, copy the `consumer key`, `consumer secret`, `access token` and `access token secret` and add them to your `.env` file.
 Also update `ENV_NAME` and
 `BOT_USERNAME` with the name of your development environment and your bot's screen name.

+6. [Apply for a developer account](https://developer.twitter.com/en/apply/user), if you don't have one yet.

+7. Once you have your developer account, go to your developer dashboard and [create a new environment](https://developer.twitter.com/en/account/environments) for **Account Activity APISandbox**.

 6. Take note of the deployed URL, revisit your apps.twitter.com **Settings** page, and add the following URL values as whitelisted Callback URLs:

     ```text